 Most of the cord used in the knotted jewellery is cotton or leather, but some products are available in hemp for the more eco minded customer.

-Pete is a traditional sign writer (everything designed and painted by hand) and progressed into wood carving a number of years ago.
+Pete started as a traditional sign writer (everything designed and painted by hand) and progressed into wood carving a number of years ago.

 He specialises in Celtic designs as he feels an affinity to that culture, but is flexible and can turn his hand to many styles of art.

-He also uses a technique called Pyrography which is scorching or burning the wood with a tool that reaches very high temperatures, it can be used to highlight detail or to draw a design onto the wood.
+He sometimes uses a technique called Pyrography which is scorching or burning with a tool that resembles a soldering iron and reaches very high temperatures, it can be used to highlight detail or to draw a design onto wood or leather.

 He feels strongly about maintaining and continuing ancient and heritage crafts which is shown in his choice of work.